viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 5. Specify the IP address of your server in the constant `SERVER_ADDR` at the beginning of the [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).
 6. Build and run the application in Vitis.

-After the application starts, you shall see output in the serial terminal similar to this:
+After the application starts, you shall see the output in the serial terminal similar to this:

 ```
 *************** PROGRAM STARTED ***************